-The west side trail tends to have less pedestrian traffic and more shade.
+The west side trail system tends to have less pedestrian traffic and more shade.
 We love biking along the west side for this reason!

-B.Y.O.B. – Bring your own bike (or rent one) and lace up your Route 66 kicks.
+B.Y.O.B. – Bring your own bike (or rent one) and lace up your kicks.
 There are playgrounds, picnic areas, and pull-offs to sit along the way with pleasant views of the Arkansas River as well as native waterfowl.

 Guess what else?…